AgyLuczak/SECOND-STORY-SHOP/README.md

  - my course mentor Rory Patrick Sheridan and my tutor Ashley Oliver for their help and support during the project

  - my classmates Adam White and Laura Channing for their valuable feedback and checking on me throughout the project

+ - my November hackathon team mate Tomislav Dukez for showing our team how to work with django and trying to help me out with a template rendering issue

  - my husband Gniewomir for his incredible support since the beginning of the course.